jbloomlab/dms_tools/_sources/dms_inferprefs.txt

 Because ``dms_inferprefs`` uses `MCMC`_ to infer the preferences as described in :ref:`inferprefs_algorithm`, it may take the program a while to run.
 The program will run fastest if you use multiple CPUs (such as by using the option ``--ncpus -1`` to use all available CPUs).
 It should take anywhere from a few minutes to a few hours to complete on a multi-processor machine, depending on the size of the protein, which characters are being used (nucleotides are fastest, codons are slowest), and whether error controls are being included in the analysis (via ``--errpre`` and ``--errpost``).

 The program automatically checks for `MCMC`_ convergence using the criteria described in :ref:`MCMC_inference` The program will terminate with an error if it fails to converge; otherwise it converged properly.

+If the program is taking too long, you can also just use the ``--ratio_estimation`` option to speed things up dramatically.
+This method is somewhat less accurate when the sequencing counts are fairly low (see `Software for the analysis and visualization of deep mutational scanning data (Bloom, 2015)`_), however it still should give fairly good results.

 Examples
 -----------